 The confirmation assessment is also a formal test that is possible to fail.
 Critical comments from the assessors are meant to be constructive, and are aimed at helping students refine and improve their work in anticipation of their final submission.
 Students are strongly recommended to discuss such comments with their supervisor to ensure that they are adequately addressed.

-The formal Regulations for Confirmation of Status are set out in the general regulations of the Examination Regulations, and in the special regulations for individual subjects, grouped within their particular Division.
+The formal Regulations for Confirmation of Status are set out in the general regulations of the Examination Regulations.
 Further information is also available in the Policy on Research Degrees.

 6.3.2 The Timing of Confirmation of Status